potassco/clingo-xor/README.md

-# clingo modulo simplex
+# clingo with XOR constraints

-A simplistic simplex solver for checking satisfiability of a set of XOR constraints.
+A simplistic simplex solver for checking the satisfiability of a set of XOR constraints.

-The system is an adjusted version of the clingo-lpx system.
+The system is an adjusted version of the [clingo-lpx] system.
 Interestingly, the satisfiable of a set of XOR constraints can be determined using (a simplified version of) the simplex algorithm.

 ## Input